 CMWH has a large number of doctoral students working on topics as diverse as the weaning age in post-medieval populations, women’s experiences of care, and antenatal care in rural Nepal.
 We have also developed a clinical academic doctorate studentship in association with our practice partners, download this flyer for more information (pdf 391kb).

-Our students were recently highlighted in the NIHR Clinical Research Network Magazine 'VISION'.
-Click here for more information.
+Our students have been highlighted in the NIHR Clinical Research Network Magazine 'VISION'.

 Our doctoral students

 We have a long and successful history of providing midwifery education programmes.
 The midwifery teaching team is a cohesive group of highly motivated teachers who are passionate about midwifery.
 The team has a range of clinical experience and expertise ranging from normal childbirth to those women with complex social, obstetric and medical needs; breast feeding, care of the newborn in challenging situations, student caseload holding as well as independent and NHS practice.
 We believe that women are at the centre of their midwifery care, and as such this approach underpins our core philosophy.
 The key tenets of our undergraduate midwifery programme are underpinned by the ‘6Cs’ relating to care, compassions, competence, communication, courage and competence.
 As a team we aim to provide challenging and stimulating learning that creates the passion for lifelong learning.

 The BSc Midwifery course is validated by the Nursing and Midwifery Council (NMC), meeting their newest curriculum requirements for midwifery education.

 This course is also accredited by Unicef UK Baby Friendly Initiative with the Gold Award for achieving the Baby-Friendly sustainability standards.
 This demonstrates how the midwifery team at Bournemouth University have committed to long term implementation, maintenance and progression of the Baby-Friendly Standards.

 Staff at the centre have introduced a number of innovative practice developments: